Digit112/Web-Quiz/README.md

 ### Should-Have

+- Library loader should actually conform to the spec....
 - Warn the user about case-sensitive questions.
 - Show the number of questions and number of questions selected while rendering groups.
 - Presentation type negotiation (between Library and User Preferences)